Graduate Program Requirements, Composition and Theory

 • Official transcripts

-• GRE scores (subject test in music not required)
+• GRE scores not required

 • TOEFL or IELTS score (if applicable)